dandee77/dandee77.github.io/content/posts/space_ablaze/index.md

 The SpaceAblaze project is organized to maintain clarity, modularity, and ease of scalability.
 At its core, the src/ directory contains the game's source code, including the main entry point (main.cpp) and the implementation of key gameplay components such as the player, enemies, and bullets, each split into their respective .cpp and .h files to maintain separation of interface and implementation.

 Game assets are stored under the assets/ directory, with subfolders for sprites/ and sounds/, allowing for clean management of visual and audio resources.
 The build/ directory serves as the target for compiled binaries and intermediate files, keeping the working directory clean and focused.
 Project configuration is handled through CMakeLists.txt, supporting portable and scalable builds across systems.
 Additionally, the root-level README.md provides documentation and guidance for understanding, building, and running the project.

-This structure enforces a clear separation between code, assets, and build outputs, aligning with best practices for game development and making the codebase more maintainable and collaboration-friendly.

 <br>

 ## 🔧 Build & Run

 This project is organized for you to run the game from source without any hassle.
-Just this paste in your terminal:
+Just paste this in your terminal:
 ```bash
 build
 ```